- There are two sides of the problem in reporting negative information.

 The VW Dieselgate Scandal

-I noted the same thing about the realization that the recycling industry has simply been sending its material to China, which China recently stopped taking.
+I noted the same thing about the realization that the recycling industry has been merely sending its material to China, which China recently stopped taking.
 This was not recycling, but just moving the waste between countries.
 This demonstrates an overall pattern.
 When it comes to something uplifting, a story of how technology is going to solve a problem, many people want to discuss this.

 However, when the complexities surface and the blowback and broken promises are laid bare, the percentage of the same group that wants to discuss drops quickly.
-They apparently have better things to do than look at reality.
+They have better things to do than look at reality.

 If one looks at LinkedIn, the inspirational stories and “feel good” explanations get many likes.
-But the articles on the reality — of how much the reality is different from the promise, these shares are much less popular.
+But the articles on the reality — of how much the reality is different from the promise, these shares are much less prevalent.
 This is confirmation bias.
 People are deselecting disturbing or non-inspirational data points.

 What is Unspeakable?

 It seems as if the worse the information is, the less it will be observed.
 This reminds me of the term “unspeakable.”
 I am not sure how common this word is outside of English — but what a ridiculous word.
-There are certain things that are true but are unspeakable.
+Certain things are true but are unspeakable.
 They cannot be spoken.
 Why would that be true?
 I have decided to place pictures of kittens in my articles at specific places.
 This is so people can feel good as they are reading the expose.
 VW scandal — then a picture of a kitten — the fact that the cars were marketed as ecological — then a picture of a kitten.

 Look at these kittens.
 Aren’t they cute?
 Is the insertion of videos like this into critical media pieces necessary to increase readership?